apache/airflow/docs/apache-airflow-providers-amazon/connections/athena.rst

 Authenticating to Amazon Athena
 ---------------------------------

-Authentication may be performed using any of the authentication methods supported by `Amazon Web Services Connection <./aws.rst>`_.
+Authentication may be performed using any of the authentication methods supported by `Amazon Web Services Connection <aws.rst>`_.

 Default Connection IDs
 ----------------------